Operating a SARSEP

 You must compute the DP limitation each year.
-Use the worksheet contained in the Form 5305A-SEP instructions to determine whether you meet the SARSEP DP test.
+Use the worksheet contained in the

 Top-Heavy Contributions: A SARSEP is top-heavy when more than 60% of all contributions go to key employees.
 SARSEP plan documents are often drafted to operate as if they were always top-heavy, thereby eliminating the need to make the annual determination.
 When a SARSEP is top-heavy, non-key employees must receive a minimum employer contribution of up to 3% of pay.
 The SARSEP Fix-It Guide contains the top-heavy contribution rules and information on avoiding common problems in operating a SARSEP.

 SARSEP contributions and earnings can be withdrawn at any time, subject to the general limitations imposed on traditional IRAs.
 A withdrawal is taxable in the year received.
 If an employee makes a withdrawal before age 59½, generally a 10% additional tax applies.
 SARSEP contributions and earnings may be rolled over tax-free to other IRAs and retirement plans.

 SARSEP contributions and earnings must eventually be distributed following the IRA required minimum distribution rules.

 What are the filing and notice requirements?